danielsodium/AniShelf/README.md

 ## Disclaimer

 I do not take responsibility for what you use this application for.
 I created this for the purpose of learning electron.js.
+I kind of also only update this if I'm going on a trip and need to download anime to watch on the way.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.